 “There are decades where nothing happens; and there are weeks where decades happen.”

-Suffice to say, this tweet said it best:
+Suffice it to say, this tweet said it best:

 While I shouldered this same uncertainty and ‘WTF-is-happening-ness’ as many others, the main source of my stress was getting out of my business partnership while simultaneously trying to keep the business running.

-I’d describe this process as trying to ride a bike while juggling while rubbing my stomach all at the same time — whilst in the midst of a global pandemic.
+I’d describe this process as trying to ride a bike while juggling and rubbing my stomach all at the same time — whilst in the midst of a global pandemic.